spec-first/connexion/README.rst

   through it
 - Handles OAuth 2 token-based authentication
 - Supports API versioning
-- Supports automatic serializization of payloads.
+- Supports automatic serialization of payloads.
 If your specification defines that an endpoint returns JSON, Connexion will automatically serialize the return value for you and set the right content type in the HTTP header.